 Your Cart is Currently Empty

-CBD, or cannabidiol, is a compound that comes from the cannabis plant.
-Unlike its cousin marijuna, CBD comes from the hemp variety of cannabis, and unlike THC, it doesn’t give you a psychoactive high.
+CBD, or Cannabidiol, is a compound that comes from the cannabis plant.
+Unlike its cousin Marijauna, CBD comes from the hemp variety of cannabis, and unlike THC, it doesn’t give you a psychoactive high.
 However, it does have many beneficial properties that make it a rising star in the treatment of physical ailments.

 While much of CBD is taken orally, either through tinctures, capsules, or gummies, topicals are also useful and have many appealing qualities.
 Most notably, by rubbing CBD creams or oils onto the skin, pain and inflammation of many varieties are soothed.
 But it has more uses than just pain and inflammation.